What to do and not to do of dish-washing machine plumbing: a complete guide

 FAQ

-What plumbing connections are there for dishwashers?
+What kinds of plumbing connections are there for dishwashers?

-The different kinds of plumbing connections for dishwashers are direct-plumbing, air gap, and high-loop.
+The different types of plumbing connections for dishwashers are direct-plumbing, air-gap and high-loop.

 What are the most important elements of a dishwasher’s plumbing system?

-What are the most frequent issues that could arise from the plumbing of dishwashers?
+What are the most frequent issues that may arise with dishwasher plumbing?

-The common problems that can occur with dishwasher plumbing include blockages, leaks and low pressure.
+The most frequent issues that be encountered with dishwasher plumbing are clogs, leaks, and low water pressure.